new-guy/screeps-os/README.md

 - Mining Mangers should remove mining routes that have been inoperational for N ticks

 ### Post RCL4 - this is (duh) big.

-We enter coma immediately.
-Coma recovery should be bootstrappers + mining route introduction

-1) Start with bootstrappers + mining routes
-2) Then move on to new balancers + all of the old creeps

-WE JUST WANT TO GET THINGS TO PAR WITH THE PREVIOUS AI WHILE STILL KEEPING GOOD QUALITY

-### Defenses
-    - Second row of ramparts behind
-    - Ramparts on top of all important buildings

 ## Things we need